 How is the OnlineOpen program related to the NIH's public access policy?

 Wiley's OnlineOpen program goes further than the requirements of the NIH public access policy.
-Under that policy, the accepted version of an article is deposited by Wiley into PubMed Central, with a post-publication embargo of 12 months.
-If the OnlineOpen fee is paid, the published article is deposited by Wiley into PubMed Central, with no embargo, and the article can also be deposited into other non-commercial subject or institutional repositories.
+Under the NIH policy, the accepted version of an article is deposited by Wiley into PubMed Central, with a post-publication embargo of 12 months.
+If the OnlineOpen fee is paid, the NIH-funded article is deposited by Wiley into PubMed Central, with no embargo, and the article can also be deposited into other non-commercial subject or institutional repositories.

 Information and ideas to help promote Wiley online content to library users.